Johnson County recognizes history and culture during Hispanic Heritage Month

 You can explore Latino history in our county through the Johnson County Museum’s virtual Latinos in the Heartland exhibit.
 The exhibit documents the Latino community, Johnson County’s fastest-growing population, and its deep roots in the Kansas City region.

 During Hispanic Heritage Month, the Johnson County Department of Health and Environment is recognizing key Hispanic and Latino figures in the community.
-Learn about Erik Erazo’s efforts to build bridges in Olathe schools.
+Learn about Erik Erazo’s efforts to build bridges in Olathe schools and Sylvia Romero's work with Center of Grace and the Community Health Network.

 Additional Hispanic Heritage Month resources are available through the Library: